riedyw/PoshFunctions/Docs/ConvertTo-DecimalIPv4.md

 ```

 ## DESCRIPTION
-ConvertTo-DecimalIP takes a dotted decimal IP and uses the \[ipaddress\] accelerator to determine 32 bit decimal value
+ConvertTo-DecimalIP takes a dotted decimal IP and uses the \[ipaddress\] accelerator to determine 32 bit decimal value.
+Function aliased to 'ConvertTo-DecimalIP'

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-ConvertTo-DecimalIP -IPAddress 10.20.30.40
+ConvertTo-DecimalIPv4 -IPAddress 10.20.30.40
 ```

 Would return